cheryllium/easy-html-css/_lessons/19-fancy-link-effects.md

 CSS doesn't just allow us to style links, but it even has a feature where we can put different CSS on the link **in different states**, including when the link is being hovered over.

-To style a hovered link, simply write a rule for `a:hover` instead of `a` in our CSS.
+To style a hovered link, we simple write `a:hover` instead of `a` in our CSS.
 The `:hover` here is called a "pseudo-class" and it's a magical way of saying "select an `a` tag only when it is hovered".

 To test this out, let's add a rule that puts a line through the link when it is hovered over, using the `text-decoration` property.

 ```
-a:hover {
+#sidebar a:hover {
   text-decoration: line-through;
 }
 ```

+The selector `#sidebar a:hover` means: "select every `a` tag that is being hovered over, and is in the `#sidebar` element".

 Now, refresh the page and try hovering over the link.
 There will now be a line through it.
 However, notice that all of the CSS we wrote for the `a` tag still applies.
 That's because the link is still using an `a` tag.
 The browser will apply all of that first, and then add the styles for `a:hover` over top of that.